ACCESS-NRI/access-nri-intake-catalog/docs/datastores/builders.rst

 users can install it into their own environment (see :ref:`installation` for details).
 The Builders can be imported from the :code:`access_nri_intake.source.builders` submodule.

 There are currently three Builders available.
-Their core public APIs are given below.
+Their core public APIs are given below (their full APIs can be found in :ref:`source_api`).

 .. note::
    These Builders are used by ACCESS-NRI to create the ACCESS-NRI catalog.